akienz99/arduino-library-files/README.md

-# Standard Arduino libraries for Ctags
+# Standard Arduino libraries

 This repository contains a copy of the standard Arduino libraries.
-This is useful for creating Ctag-files because you normally cannot access some of these built-in libraries like Wire.h.
+This is useful for creating Ctag-files because you normally cannot access some of these built-in libraries like Wire.h or the default Arduino library.

-**Important:** Do not use these Libraries for your Arduino sketches, as they might be outdated or even incompatible with current versions of the Arduino compiler.

 ## Generating a tagfile